lc4eu/AuthoringInterface-Backend/README.md

    "sudo apt update"<br/>
    "sudo apt install mysql-server"<br/>
    "sudo mysql"<br/>

     Now you have entered the mysql environment.
-Type the following command in it to change the password.
+Type the following command in it to change the password.<br/>
    "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'new_password';"<br/>
-     Note - put your desired password in place of 'new_password'<br/>
+    \*Note - put your desired password in place of 'new_password'<br/>
    You can exit mysql by pressing Ctrl + Z

-   Note - If you get error run the following commands to uninstall mysql-server and then try the above steps of step 3.3 again from starting-<br/>
+   \*Note - If you get error run the following commands to uninstall mysql-server and then try the above steps of step 3.3 again from starting-<br/>

    "sudo apt-get purge mysql-server mysql-client mysql-common mysql-server-core-\* mysql-client-core-\*"<br/>
    "sudo rm -rf /etc/mysql /var/lib/mysql"<br/>